3cp/scoped-eval/README.md

     preprocess(code: string): string;
 }
 ```

+> It is designed as a class, so the allowed globals can be customised.

 The `eval()` method takes two arguments, the first one is the code string to be evaluated, the second one is a scope which can be any kind of object (but not primitive values such as string and number).
 The code evaluation is sandboxed to only access the scope object, plus a list of allowed globals such as `Math` and `JSON`.